awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

     ]
 }
 ```

+If the user creating the flow log owns the bucket, has `PutBucketPolicy` permissions for the bucket, and the bucket does not have a policy with sufficient log delivery permissions, we automatically attach the preceding policy to the bucket\.
+This policy overwrites any existing policy attached to the bucket\.

 If the user creating the flow log does not own the bucket, or does not have the `GetBucketPolicy` and `PutBucketPolicy` permissions for the bucket, the flow log creation fails\.
 In this case, the bucket owner must manually add the above policy to the bucket and specify the flow log creator's AWS account ID\.
 For more information, see [How Do I Add an S3 Bucket Policy?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html) in the *Amazon Simple Storage Service Console User Guide*\.
 If the bucket receives flow logs from multiple accounts, add a `Resource` element entry to the `AWSLogDeliveryWrite` policy statement for each account\.
 For example, the following bucket policy allows AWS accounts `123123123123` and `456456456456` to publish flow logs to a folder named `flow-logs` in a bucket named `log-bucket`\.